zjsteyn/we-Deliver/index.md

 - Basic quality control and data manipulation in spreadsheets
 - Exporting data from spreadsheets

-Much of your time as a researcher will be spent in this 'data wrangling' stage.
+When working with data much of your time can bes be spent in this 'data wrangling' stage.
 It's not the most fun, but it is necessary.
 In this lesson you will learn how to think about data organization and some practices for more effective data wrangling.
 With this approach you can better format current data and plan new data collection so less data wrangling is needed.

+We also want to think about how these concepts applies to our day-to-day work and processes.

 > ## Getting Started
 >
-> Data Carpentry's teaching is hands-on, so participants are encouraged to use
+> This course is based on a Data Carpentry's lesson.
+Data Carpentry's teaching is hands-on, so participants are encouraged to use
 > their own computers to insure the proper setup of tools for an efficient
 > workflow. <br>**These lessons assume no prior knowledge of the skills or tools.**
 >